Skip to main content

 a) Remove the right cover by following the steps in step 1 at the top of this knowledge article.

-c) If step 5(a) doesn't resolve the Lo P1 issue, try doing the following:
+2) If step 6 doesn't resolve the Lo P1 issue, try purging air out of the pump by doing the following:

 • Was this article helpful?